 Protecting & Restoring Long Island's Peconic Bays

-Citizen science programs, events and educational materials for all ages.
-Explore what PEP has to offer.
+Citizen science programs, events and educational materials for all ages

 Our community and visitors play an active role in the PEP by supporting, promoting and participating in efforts to protect this not so hidden gem on the East End.
 To view our upcoming events, visit our calendar of events.
 Never miss a volunteer opportunity by joining our mailing list and by following us on Facebook.

 PEP has created fun and educational worksheets, activities and pamphlets for educators to use for their students and parents to use for their kids!
 Visit our Resources for Educators page to view all of PEP’s English and Spanish material.

 Search here for educational Digital Brochures

 If you are interested in conducting an estuary-based project with your class or after school group, please Contact PEP’s Outreach Coordinator to make arrangements.
 PEP is also happy to provide a lesson on an estuary-related topic to your students.
 Whether out in the field or on the grounds of your school, we are happy to discuss and implement ideas that fit best into your curriculum.